HAIV-Lab/OES/content/_index.md

       text: |
         {{< test margin="625px" bg="#ffffff" >}}
         ## 🎉 News
+        [08/2025] 🔥 The OES dataset will be presented at the [Low-Altitude Intelligent Perception Computing and Applications Forum of China Multimedia 2025](https://haiv-lab.github.io/low-altitude/)

         [08/2025] 🔥 The OES dataset is available on kaggle.

         [07/2025] 🔥 The Second version of the OES paper is available on arXiv